-There are two Custom Fields that can be used to track those additional details.
+There are two Custom Fields that you can use to track those additional details.
 These fields are customizable by your system administrator in Settings > Module Settings > Work Orders so may appear as something different in your iPoint.

-- Alert – an alert text can be entered in this field so that any time a technician either opens the work order or checks in to the work order, the notification will be displayed.
-This is a great place to display gate codes or notices to ask the customer for payment prior to performing work.
+- Alert – an alert text can be entered in this field so that any time a technician either opens the work order or checks in to the work order, the screen will display the notification.
+This is a great place to display gate codes or notices to ask the customer for payment before performing work.

 Assignments are the internal to-do system in iPoint.
-From here you can create and assign things to your co-workers so they can help with the job.
+From here, you can create and assign things to your co-workers so they can help with the job.
 When you create an assignment, your co-worker will have a direct link to this work order so they can see the specific details you are asking about.
-These assignments will appear on the dashboard of the user to whom you assigned it.
+In addition, these assignments will appear on the dashboard of the user to whom you assigned them.

 Tapping on the assignment will show you if the task has been completed and any notes they added.

 The top right corner of the assignments screen has a green New Assignment button where you can create assignments.
 To read more about assignments, read the Assignments portion of this manual.

 - Related Contacts – are other people and companies in the iPoint database that are associated with this customer.
 It might be an electrical contractor or a building manager.
 Tapping on Related Contacts opens a list of other individuals along with their email and phone numbers.
 Adding a new related contact is done by tapping on the gears in the top right corner of the Related Contacts screen.
 Select a Related Contact in the dropdown list and then tap the Add Selected Contact button.
 You can have as many related contacts as you like.
 The contacts displayed here may have been added in the CRM record of iPoint or directly here on the work order.